Oceania logo

 Does moving house within the ACT affect my car insurance?

-It’s wise to contact your insurer when you plan on moving, to understand how or if your new address will affect your premium.
+It’s wise to contact your insurer when you plan on moving, both to notify them of your new address and to understand if it will affect your premium.

 Does car insurance in the ACT have any exclusions?

-The number of exclusions will depend on your level of cover.
-For example, comprehensive policies cover more and have fewer exclusions than Third Property Damage and Third Party Fire and Theft.
-However, there are some common exclusions shared across the different levels of cover, such as:
+Exclusions depend on your level of cover and the product you have chosen However, there are some common exclusions shared across the different products and levels of cover, such as:

 • Deliberate and wilful damage